-If you’re a nonprofit looking to accept cryptocurrency, we can set you up with a donation widget so you can accept crypto donations with ease.
+If you’re a nonprofit looking to accept cryptocurrency, we can set you up with a Donation Form so you can accept crypto donations with ease.

 To find out more about our company and what we do at The Giving Block HQ, book a demo and we’ll walk you through our products & services, step by step.
 Or explore our services to see how we can help your nonprofit or higher education institution.